 A full ingredients list, along with US Customary and Metric measurements, can be found in the recipe card at the end of this post.

-- Pasta - any pasta will work, but we used riccioli pasta as the sauce clings really well to it.
+- Pasta - Any pasta will work, but we used spirali pasta as the sauce clings really well to it.
 Fusilli or penne are easier to find, and will work just as well.
+Use a wholewheat pasta to make it higher in fibre.

-- Avocado - make sure they are nice and ripe.
+- Avocado - For the best flavour, make sure they are nice and ripe.
+But you can use harder avocados, as they are blended.

-- Lemon - to add some sharpness to the sauce
+- Lemon - Just and zest to add freshness.

-- Garlic and basil - to flavour the sauce.
-Adjust to your own preference.
+- Garlic cloves and basil - Adjust to your own preference.
 You can use coriander (cilantro) instead of basil if you prefer.

-- Water - or more if you prefer a thinner sauce.
+- Water - Start with a little and then add more if you want a thinner sauce.

-- Spring onions (scallions) - to serve (optional).
+- Spring onions (scallions) and red chilli flakes - To serve.

 - Step 1: Cook the pasta according to the packet instructions (about 10-12 minutes).

-- Step 2: Put the avocado, water, lemon, garlic, basil and salt and pepper in to a blender and blend until smooth.
+- Step 2: Put the avocado flesh, water, lemon, garlic, basil and salt and pepper into a food processor.

-- Step 3: Once the pasta is cooked, drain and add the avocado mix.
+- Step 4: Once the pasta is cooked, drain and add the creamy avocado sauce.

 Avocado Pasta Sauce

-If you struggle to get healthy fats in to your kids diet, then avocado is a great way to increase it, as it doesn't have a very strong flavour, more of a texture, and it can be hidden in to meals and blended in to a sauce.
+If you struggle to get healthy fats into your kids diet, then avocado is a great way to increase it, as it doesn't have a very strong flavour, more of a texture, and it can be hidden in meals and blended into a sauce.

 If your kids are anything like mine, then they will love pasta, so make the most of that by making an avocado pasta sauce with avocado to increase their intake of this green gold.